lavaeater/turbo-rocket-ultra/README.md

 ### Three acts of terror

 #### Act one - a small beginning
 The game I have built so far is a very basic zombie survival top-down twin-stick shooter.
 To make it more game-like, I think we need to make the beginning smaller.
 Perhaps we could start with the players only having close-combat weapons?
 That would mean implementing melee combat, which could be cool.
-So, the gameplay would progress over the ten first levels with small-ish levels (the physical size of the level
+So, the gameplay would progress over the ten first levels with small-ish levels (the physical size of the level might be large, just not epic numbers of zombies etc) where the players get to test all their skills and tools, in preparation for the second act, where they are prepared but the hordes are larger.
+Also, Zombies?
+They are stand-ins for something properly funny to have as enemies.

 ### Act two - in the thick of it